Do your feet collapse inwards while running?

 Designed to accommodate wide feet comfortably:

 Reliable support, comfy underfoot.
 A medial post controls pronation and a two-layered midsole offers soft cushioning when you land.
 The engineered mesh upper conforms to the shape of your foot.
-Men’s 2E and 4E.
-Women’s D.
+Available in men’s 2E and 4E; women’s D and 2E.

 Support, cushioning and comfort (see above).
 Men’s 2E and 4E.
 Women’s D and 2E.